-Originally from Alexandria Va, Chip grew up in George Washington’s home town.
+Heard afternoons from 4pm to 7 on KGO810 San Francisco, Chip is originally from Alexandria Va, George Washington’s home town.
 He has however, fibbed on occasion and cut down a few cherry trees.
 Today, Chip’s an award winning talk show host, comedian, filmmaker, and musician.
 Twice awarded the National Edward R. Murrow award for writing and overall excellence, TV Guide says “Chip is funny,” and the Washington Post writes, “Franklin brings a sense of irony to a medium that rarely trusts it’s audience to get the joke.”

-Franklin began his broadcasting career in Washington DC and 18 years later can now be heard bloviating mornings in San Diego on the top rated news/talk KOGO.
+Franklin began his 20 year + broadcasting career in Washington DC, before moving to Baltimore and ultimately San Diego, CA, chronicling the news of the day; OJ, Oklahoma City, Clinton’s Impeachment, Y2K, The disputed 2000 election, The Dot Com Boom and Bust, Snipers, Anthrax, the Iraq and Afghanistan wars, The Great Recession and Aftermath, to name a few.
+Today he still appears on radio and cable TV, both as a analyst and comedian.
 Along the way, he’s garnered 7 National and Regional Murrow awards, and he has won more than 35 National Associated Press and Achievement in Radio awards, including Best Talk Show Host, Best Documentary, and BEST POLITICAL CONVENTION COVERAGE at the 2000 and 2004 Republican and Democratic conventions.

 In addition to watching a lot of television, Chip has dozens of national television appearances, as both a comedian and political commentator.
 From Bill O’Reilly to Comedy Central, from ABC to HBO.